Kaumaram: Worship

-Tamil Nadu has six primary temples for Kartikeya that are known by the name Arupadai Veedu, which that translates roughly as "the Six Stations".
+Tamil Nadu has six primary temples for Kartikeya that are known by the name Arupadai Veedu, which that translates roughly as "the Six Abodes".

 Modes of worship include kavadi that is a form of dance, alagu which is a sharp piece of metal that one pierces on the body, carrying milk and water on the heads to offer to the deity and involves a sattvik diet.

 Thaipusam is an occasion that is celebrated in Kaumaram.
 This is much more prevalent in the Murugan Temple in Malaysia.
 Another chief period of worship is the Shashti.
 This is a period of six days when villages in South India with primary Kartikeya deities come together for a celebration.
 The people involved take a vow on following a vegetarian diet for the period.
 The six days portray events from the life of Kartikeya.
-The chief parts covered are the ceremonies in which he is awarded the spear Vel by his mother Shakthi, the killing of the asura Surapadman, and his wedding to Valli.
+The chief parts covered are the ceremonies in which he is awarded the spear Vel by his mother Shakthi, the killing of the asura Surapadman, and his wedding to Devasena/Devayanai.

 Other than this, Karnataka, that is another prominent place for Kaumaras, would have its own mode of worship.
 Trekking the Kumara Parvatha where he is believed to have attained mukti giving up his life is popular although not essentially in a very traditional manner.

+Sri Lanka has many popular Murugan temples like the Nallur Kandaswamy temple, the Thirukkovil Temple, the Maviddapuram Kandaswamy Temple, the Kataragama temple, and the Kilinochchi Murugan temple.
+The chariot festival celebrated every year in the Nallur Kandaswamy temple in Jaffna is popular among the Sri Lankan Tamil population.
+Karthikai Deepam is an important Tamil annual festival dedicated to Murugan worship in Sri Lanka.